Datar–Mathews method for real option valuation: DM Method and Prospect Theory

-AI for Real Options Analysis
+AI for Real Options

-Many companies now are experimenting with or implementing AI for new products, financial risk management. and innovation applications.
-However, managers should be aware of the central contradictions between the programmatic operations of AIs (or LLMs) and the desire to create something new and different.
-In short, innovation and real option analysis are focused on event tails—that is, rare, low-probability out-of-the-norm opportunities—and therefore shines a light on a deep distinction between how LLMs are designed to operate and how analysts want to use them for tail analysis or “what if?” reasoning.
+Many companies now are experimenting with or implementing AI for New product development, Financial risk management and Innovation management.
+However, managers should be aware of the distinction between the programmatic operation of AI systems (including LLMs) and the objective of creating or evaluating novel, uncertain, or low-probability outcomes.
+Innovation and exploratory analysis often focus on event tails—that is, rare, low-probability, or out-of-the-norm opportunities—which highlights a distinction between how LLMs are designed to operate and how they may be used for tail analysis or counterfactual “what if?” reasoning.

-Normal LLM operation models are built to provide the most probable (i.e., “mode”) continuation or answer, based on training over vast text corpora.
-When you ask a question, the model predicts what is most likely to appear next according to patterns in the data.
-Some systems introduce randomness (temperature, top-k sampling, etc.), letting them sample from plausible “minority” answers—but the odds still heavily favor the head/tail breakdown of their probability distribution.
-The default LLM approach is to minimize risk of error, bias toward the statistically “safest” (i.e., modal) answer, and avoid “surprising” (low-probability) completions.
+Normal LLM operation is designed to generate the statistically most probable (i.e., “mode”) continuation or answer based upon patterns learned from large training corpora.
+When responding to prompts, the model predicts what content is most likely to appear next according to the statistical relationships in the data.
+Some systems introduce randomness through methods such as temperature adjustment or top-k sampling, allowing the model to sample from less probable alternatives.
+However, the probability distribution of outputs still strongly favors statistically dominant responses.
+The default operational objective of many LLMs is therefore to minimize error, favor statistically “safe” responses, and avoid low-probability or highly unusual completions.

 A contradiction naturally arises when attempting to use LLMs to analyze event tails or forecast low-probability, high-impact outcomes.
-The “tails” of the model’s output distribution are the very unlikely predictions—the words or tokens that almost never come next.
-When training information is sparse or absent (“the tail” of what models have seen/learned), the model may “improvise” to maintain plausibility or fluency, which can lead to elegant nonsense.
-In AI terms this is a confabulation or “hallucination”, a creation of false content and an apparently plausible—sometimes even perfectly grammatically or methodically correct—answer, assertion, or citation that is not actually grounded in facts, training data, or logic.
+The “tails” of the model’s output distribution represent unlikely predictions —the tokens or words that are statistically improbable continuations.
+When supporting information is sparse, absent, contradictory, or weakly represented in training data, the model may generate fluent but weakly grounded responses in order to maintain coherence.
+In AI terminology this is referred to as a “hallucination”: an apparently plausible, grammatically correct, or methodologically convincing output that is not reliably grounded in facts, logic, or source material.